oh-lang/oh/wishlist.md

 Note that generic classes like `generic[of]: [Of]` do not work the same way as generic arguments in functions like `fn[of](Of)`.
-The latter uses a default-named argument in an argument object and the former creates an object whose field is always named `Of`, regardless of what the generic type `of` is.
+The latter uses a default-named argument in a reference object and the former creates an object whose field is always named `Of`, regardless of what the generic type `of` is.
 Thus `fn[of](Of)` can be called with `fn[int](5)` (without `Int: 5` specified), while creating a generic class `generic[of]: [Of]` will always have the field named as `Of`,